ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The authors sincerely thank {{{Christian Amsüss}}}, {{{Carsten Bormann}}}, {{{Dhruv Dhody}}}, {{{Rikard Höglund}}}, {{{Benjamin Kaduk}}}, {{{David Navarro}}}, {{{Joerg Ott}}}, {{{Marco Rasori}}}, {{{Michael Richardson}}}, {{{Kyle Rose}}}, {{{Jim Schaad}}}, {{{Göran Selander}}}, {{{Travis Spencer}}}, {{{Dale Worley}}}, and {{{Paul Wouters}}} for their comments and feedback.

-The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; and by the H2020 project SIFIS-Home (Grant agreement 952652).
+The work on this document has been partly supported by the Sweden's Innovation Agency VINNOVA and the Celtic-Next projects CRITISEC and CYPRESS; and by the H2020 project SIFIS-Home (Grant agreement 952652).